nataberishvili/nataberishvili.github.io/README.md

 ### Exploratory Data Analysis - Medicare

 For this project I use Medicare Provider Utilization and Payment Data for more than 3,000 U.S. hospitals that receive Medicare paments.
 I explore and visualize data to make comparisons between the individual hospital-level charges and payments within local markets, and nationwide.
-Wome questions I want to answer
+Questions I want to answer

 - Which Diagnostic Related Groups cost Medicare the most?
 - What are the most commong hospital discharges?